Ravindra Jadeja out of T20 World Cup, set to undergo knee surgery | Sports-Games

 ''Jadeja's right knee injury is pretty serious.
 He is supposed to undergo a major knee surgery and will be out of action for indefinite period of time.
 At this point, if one goes by the assessment of the NCA's medical team, one can't put a timeline on his imminent international comeback,'' a senior BCCI official told PTI on the condition of anonymity.

+Head coach Rahul Dravid, who is known to keep his cards close to his chest, was non-committal on Jadeja's availability for the T20 World Cup.

+''I don't want to rule Jadeja out of the World Cup yet.
+Let's see how he goes in the six-eight weeks going into the T20 World Cup.
+It's part of every sportsperson's life,'' Dravid said ahead of the Pakistan game in Dubai.

-It couldn't be immediately confirmed if it's a case of Anterior Cruciate Ligament (ACL), recovery from which can take a good six months.
+It couldn't be immediately confirmed if it's a case of Anterior Cruciate Ligament (ACL) injury, recovery from which can take a good six months.

 But it can be said with some certainty that Jadeja will be out of action for at least three months.